Relativity and decoherence of spacetime superpositions: Relativity of Spacetime Superpositions

-Equation~\eqref{eq12} is a formal statement of the fact that a scenario involving quantum systems in a spacetime sourced by a spatial superposition of mass configurations is fully equivalent to a scenario where the particle follows superposed trajectories in one spacetime.
-The equivalence between the two scenarios can be interpreted as describing the same physical situation simply using two sets of coordinates related by a ``superposition'' of classical transformations \cite{zych2018relativity}, similar to scenarios arising in the context of quantum reference frames~\cite{giacomini2019} operationally established using quantum systems.
-This general equivalence further implies that probability amplitudes of matter DoFs will be identical in both scenarios (e.g.\ the transition probability of quantum matter coupled to a quantum field).
+The fact that Eqs~\eqref{eq:amplitude1} and \eqref{eq12} are the same probability amplitude is a formal expression of the fact that a scenario involving quantum systems in a spacetime sourced by a spatial superposition of mass configurations is equivalent to a scenario where the particle follows different superposed trajectories in one spacetime and is measured as such.
+The physical interpretation of the probability amplitude is thus inherently ambiguous.
+The equivalence between the two scenarios can be interpreted as describing the same physical situation using two sets of coordinates that are related by a ``superposition'' of classical transformations \cite{zych2018relativity}.
+The equivalence of amplitudes further implies that probabilities are identical in both scenarios.

+This is a key point of this article and one that we believe is currently overlooked. ``Quantum superpositions of spacetimes'' can therefore be ambiguous, as in the example given here, as they can be re-expressed in terms of modified initial states and measurements of the remaining DoFs, but where the the source mass, and thus the spacetime, can be treated as classical and remains fixed.
+This equivalence between representations is especially important given the recent interest in identifying quantum-gravitational effects that may arise from spatial superpositions of a source mass \cite{dewitt2011role}.

 The crux of the argument is that only \textit{relative configurations} between the interacting systems are physically relevant, such as a superposition of two distances between a pair of particles; a global (joint) coordinate transformation enacted on all degrees of freedom is irrelevant.
 Scenarios where quantum probes are situated on a classical background while the time-evolution occurs in a superposition of trajectories were recently considered in Refs.\ \cite{foo2020unruhdewitt,fooPhysRevResearch.3.043056,fooPhysRevD.103.065013,Foo_2021,barbadoPhysRevD.102.045002}.
+For illustration, we have sketched schematically in Fig.\ \ref{fig:diffeomorphism} such scenario where the superposed amplitudes differ by a translation.